decaf-dev/obsidian-note-splitter/README.md

 ## Settings

-### Folder path
+### Output folder

-Folder to save the split notes to.
+The folder to save split notes in.
 The default is `note-splitter`.

-Setting this field to an empty string will save split notes to the same folder as the original note.
+If this is set to an empty string, the split notes will be saved in the same folder as the original note.

 ### Delimiter

-The delimiter to split by can be configured in the plugin settings.
-The default delimiter is a new line `\n`.
+A delimiter is a sequence of characters used to divide content.
+When you split a note, the content before and after the delimiter will become new notes.
+The default delimiter is a new line character `\n`.

 ### Use content as title

-If enabled, use the first line of the split section as the name for new notes, handling any name collisions automatically.
-If disabled, a timestamp is used.
+If enabled, the first line of a split section will be used as the note title.
+If that title already exists, the note will be named Split conflict <random-uuid>.
+If disabled, a timestamp will be used as the note title.

 > [!NOTE]
 > Disabled by default.